Guru Geethaya: Production

 The film was scheduled to shoot in 4 countries respectively Sri Lanka, Nepal, India and Russia.
 This was filmed in the scenic village of Mannag and Tilicho in Nepal's Annapurna Himalayan range and in the highest altitude on Mount Everest.

 The film marked the second feature film direction by Upali Gamlath after 2018 Sinhala, Hindi bilingual film Kalu Hima.
 Gamlath also handled the screenplay, sound Mixing, and editing.
-The film is produced by Dr. Arosha Fernando along with director and Alfred Seneviratne.
+The film is produced by Arosha Fernando along with director and Alfred Seneviratne.
 Assistant Directors are Lakruwan Withanage, Isuru Thisara whereas Kavinga Ranaweera made Cinematography and Manjula Kumarasinghe with camera support and focus.
 Art Direction done by Poorna Jayashree with the support of Thushara Chamith Perera and Anitha Gurung.
 Make-up done by Tharaka Adhikari and Costume design done by Lanka Bandaranaik.
 Special Effects and Sound Mixing completed by R. Chamara Madhusankha with the sound support by Isuru Thisara.
 Background Voice made by Krishantha Dayananda along with International Promotion by Ashley Ratnavibhushan, and Ranjani Ratnavibhushan.
 Product Management is done by Sarath Rupasingha and Subtitle translation by Chandana Srimalwatta.

 Lelum Ratnayake composed the music where he made background vocals with Kitsiri Jayasekara and Meena Prasadini.
 Lyrics done by Jude Nuvan Liyanage, Nilar N. Qasim, and Poorna Jayashri.

 Release

-The film still has not been set for release in Sri Lanka.
-It was released as a premiere in 2015 November 29 in Melbourne, Australia as an aid of Piyapath Scholarship Program.
+The film was released as a premiere in 2015 November 29 in Melbourne, Australia as an aid of Piyapath Scholarship Program.
 It has been selected to premiere in Eurasia International Film Festival held from September 24 to 30 in Kazakhstan.
+The film was released on 12 December 2024 in Sri Lankan theatres.